AlexSugak/solid-react/SOLID.md

 # SOLID principles overview

+Emerged in 80s-90s as a reaction to problems that arise when:

+- large teams of programmers (10x)
+- working on a large systems (1kk lines of code)
+- for a long time (years)
+- using OO techniques (classes, inheritance, syb-type polymorphism)

+and trying to answer the question:

+- how to design the code in order for it to continue be maintainable over time?

 Let's look at that "classic" interpretation of SOLID principles from OO perspective

 ## Single Responsibility Principle (SRP)